tdbgamer/atlanta_fp_rust/PITCHME.md

 ## Rust Features

 - Will not segfault.
-- Will not allow data races.
+- Will not allow certain classes data races.
-- Will not leak memory.
+- Will not allow allocated memory to go unfreed.
 - Zero cost abstractions.

 ---